sanrajagopal/DSC232RGroupProject/README.md

 As before, we retained the 50/50 split between safe and unsafe values to remove errors associated with distribution.
 This was paired with the removal of the least impactful features according to the feature importance metric of model 1a, which were marine, freshwater, terrestrial, and brackish.
 Finally, since we applied a min-max scaler to our data, we removed all count features that were put through a log transformation.
 This left us with the following 20 features: 'avg_shoredistance', 'avg_bathymetry', 'avg_sst', 'avg_sss', 'sum_count', 'moving_avg_sst', 'rolling_stddev_sst', 'yoy_change_avg_sst', 'moving_avg_sss', 'rolling_stddev_sss', 'yoy_change_avg_sss', 'moving_avg_sum_cnt', 'rolling_stddev_sum_cnt', 'yoy_change_sum_cnt', 'difference_long', 'difference_lat', 'yoy_dif_lat', 'yoy_dif_long', 'yoy_dif_shoredistance', 'yoy_dif_bath'.
 However, unlike the previous models, we trained the model on the combination of training and validation data and tested our models on the test data set.

-We checked the same model metrics as before looking at raw error performance, ground truth error, a confusion matrix (see results Figure 15), and ranked feature importance (see results Figure 16).
+We checked the same model metrics as before looking at raw error performance, ground truth error, a confusion matrix (see Results Section - Figure 15), and ranked feature importance (see Results Section - Figure 16).
 These were obtained in the same method as previous models.
 However, a fitting graph was not checked in this instance as we were looking at the final model and its selected parameters rather than a range of parameters and their effect on fit.
 Please refer to Method Section - Model 1b or the [Jupyter Notebook](https://github.com/sanrajagopal/DSC232RGroupProject/blob/main/obis.ipynb) for the code.

 ## Results Section